 All four children took an extremely active part in the whole process and delivered fantastic pieces, all showing that they had really thought about and understood the subjects they talked about.
 When it came to giving their presentations, in front of an audience of parents, teachers and some guest judges, they all spoke with great passion and clarity and showed no signs of nerves at all .
 Well done all!

 Thinking Skills Workshop

-On Tuesday 15th November 2016, we went to MGGS for a ‘Thinking Skills Workshop’.
+We went to MGGS for a ‘Thinking Skills Workshop’.
 When we were there we learnt a whole range of ways to use thinking skills, such as Double Bubble Maps, Thinkers Keys, de Bono’s Thinking Hats, optical Illusions and bridge building.